Direct route guide · Farewise flagship

 Why is this helpful?
 You see tradeoffs faster—especially when the cheapest-looking fare is basic economy and extras add up.

 Why might prices vary?
 Airlines change fares by date, demand, and availability; taxes, currency, and checkout choices move the final total.
-When you buy, use Check Live Prices on Skyscanner or View Availability on Expedia on each card for current prices.
+When you buy, use Compare Current Availability or Check Current Prices on Expedia on each card to see what is available now.

 Frequently asked questions